-With an average of 3618 traffic fatalities per year (2012 - 2019), road traffic in Senegal is considered quite dangerous.
+With an average of 3670 traffic fatalities per year (2012 - 2019), road traffic in Senegal is considered quite dangerous.
 This corresponds to around 4.3 accident fatalities per 24.1 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In Senegal, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|